outofgum/dukeftp/README.md

 Limitations:

-* No [support](https://github.com/golang/go/issues/7758) for DHE-RSA SSL/TLS ciphers
+* No [support](https://github.com/golang/go/issues/7758) for DHE-RSA SSL/TLS ciphers.
+Connecting to a server that only supports these outdated ciphers will result in an "handshake failure" error.

 Usage: